SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 Application "proxyapp" started and available at "14ee89fftrial-dev-proxyapp.cfapps.eu10.hana.ondemand.com" Process finished.
 ```

+> The `mbt` command will be automatically available to you in App Studio if you [set up your Dev Space as directed](../../usingappstudio.md#create-a-dev-space).

 In this example, the `API_SALES_ORDER_SRV`'s service document would be available at: